Phi Alpha Theta

 Phi Alpha Theta > Delta-Psi Chapter History

 Delta-Psi chapter members regularly present papers at Phi Alpha Theta regional conferences, and through the years they have travelled to locations in Tennessee, Alabama, Mississippi, Kentucky, and Illinois to do so.
-Union students and/or faculty have attended 20 regional conferences since 1989, and the Delta-Psi Chapter has had student presenters at virtually all of them.
+Union students and/or faculty have attended more than 20 regional conferences since 1989, and the Delta-Psi Chapter has had student presenters at virtually all of them.
 At least 15 Union student paper presenters have won prizes at regional conferences during the past two decades.
-The Delta-Psi Chapter has also participated in several Phi Alpha Theta biennial conventions, including New Orleans (2004), Philadelphia (2006), Albuquerque (2008), and San Diego (2010).
-Seven Union students delivered papers at the convention in Albuquerque, and another six did so in San Diego.
+The Delta-Psi Chapter has also participated in several Phi Alpha Theta biennial conventions, including New Orleans (2004), Philadelphia (2006), Albuquerque (2008), San Diego (2010), and Orlando (2012).
+Seven Union students delivered papers at the convention in Albuquerque, another six in San Diego, and seven more in Orlando.

 Following graduation, numerous Delta-Psi members have gone on to highly rewarding careers.
 Some have become presidents, vice presidents, or deans at colleges and universities.
 One was named a USA Today All-American high school history teacher, and others have had notable success as high school administrators or history teachers.
 Many have earned advanced degrees at graduate schools or seminaries and established themselves as well-respected university professors or pastors, while a number of others have become accomplished lawyers.